TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 7/Nehemiah 7.31.md

 ---

-The men of Michmas, a hundred and twenty and two.
+The men of Michmas, one hundred and twenty-two.